pymupdf/PyMuPDF/docs/page.rst

         **Changes in v1.18.2:**

           * There no longer is a limit on the list length (removal of the ``hit_max`` parameter).
           * If a word is **hyphenated** at a line break, it will still be found.
-E.g. the word "method" will be found even if hyphenated as "meth-od" by a line break, and two rectangles will be returned: one surrounding "meth" (without the hyphen) and another one surrounding "od".
+E.g. the needle "method" will be found even if hyphenated as "meth-od" at a line break, and two rectangles will be returned: one surrounding "meth" (without the hyphen) and another one surrounding "od".

       .. note:: The method supports multi-line text marker annotations: you can use the full returned list as **one single** parameter for creating the annotation.